Frequently Asked Questions

 Q. Are there areas for handicapped seating at the graduation ceremonies?

-A: There are areas reserved for those in wheelchairs at both Koessler Athletic Center and at Alumni Arena.
+A: There are areas reserved for those in wheelchairs at Koessler Athletic Center.
 In order to accommodate as many people as possible, we ask that only one other family member remain in this area with the special-needs individual.
 There is very limited seating for those with difficulty climbing stairs in rows directly off the entrances into the main hall at both locations.
+No wheelchairs will be available on-site for use during the events, so please bring your own if you know you will be in need of one.

-Remember that the ceremony is available for viewing in real time on the Web or may be downloaded from Canisius College iTunes, so some family members and friends may be more comfortable remaining at home for the event and watching the ceremony from there.
+Remember that the ceremony is available for viewing in real time on the Web or may be downloaded from Canisius University iTunes, so some family members and friends may be more comfortable remaining at home for the event and watching the ceremony from there.

 Q: What time do my guests and I need to arrive for the ceremonies?